saracuriel/VP-Onboarding-Doc/level_1/properties/data_service.rst

 	  - In the context of a Data Service, if the service is a Beacon, the range is either http://purl.org/ejp-rd/vocabulary/VPBeacon2_individuals or http://purl.org/ejp-rd/vocabulary/VPBeacon2_catalog.
 If the service is anything besides a Beacon, use one of the children of edam_operation.
 	  - | dcterms:type
 	* - **Title**
-	  - The name of the patient registry.
+	  - The name of the data service.
 This is a required field and needs to be unique.
 	  - | dcterms:title
 	* - **Description**
-	  - A description of the patient registry.
+	  - A description of the data service.
 	  - | dcterms:description
 	* - **Publisher**
 	  - Pointer to the Organisation that published the resource.
 The range is foaf:Organisation